PSSRA/pssra.github.io/content/join/bylaws.md

 The FTC representative(s) are responsible for monitoring for unsafe behavior at firearms classes and range days, and shall be tasked with preventing unsafe behavior and removing unsafe individuals to the best of their ability.

-The FTC shall approve the guests of members attending a Range Day, as stipulated in Article Two, Section Three, Paragraph 5.
+The FTC shall approve the guests of members and local comrades attending a Range Day, as stipulated in Article Two, Section Three, Paragraph 5.

-Pursuant to Article Two, Section Three, the FTC shall be able to certify, in conjunction with Event Organizers and the CCC, the ability of members to safely handle firearms prior to each event.
+Pursuant to Article Two, Section Three, the FTC shall be able to certify, in conjunction with Event Organizers and the CCC, the ability of members and local comrades to safely handle firearms prior to each event.

 ## SECTION THREE: MEMBER WELFARE COMMITTEE {#6-3}

 The Member Welfare Committee (MWC) shall be formed on an as-needed basis as stipulated in Article One, Section Four, composed of Chapter members and local comrades.
 The combined CCC and CRC shall appoint a MWC chair tasked with fielding MWC reports and coordinating formation of MWC(s) as needed.
 At time of taking office, the MWC Chair must be a National Organization member with a non-disclosure agreement on file with the Organization.
 Aside from the MWC chair, the committee shall be dissolved when it is determined by the MWC, the CCC, or the affected person that the situation is stable.

-MWC matters include, but are not limited to, issues between members, officers and members, and officers themselves that may affect organizational participation or the ability to provide instruction.
+MWC matters include, but are not limited to, issues between members/local comrades, officers and members/local comrades, and officers themselves that may affect organizational participation or the ability to provide instruction.
 The purpose of the MWC should align with the chapter’s established expectations for conduct, which include principles such as engaging in good faith.

 MWC involvement and makeup should be guided by an internal policy that is communicated proactively to the membership and grounded in the Organization and Chapter's mission and vision, specifically, commitments to carceral abolition, restorative and transformative justice, and an understanding of marginalization.
 The internal policy should outline what documentation for exclusionary and restorative actions should look like, as well as a plain language map of what escalated consequences can look like in the event of ongoing and egregious behavior.